 APPLICATION MATERIALS HAVE BEEN UPDATED.

 Recent changes in federal regulations relating to our ability to deliver online education have uncovered onerous application and fee requirements from several states.
 As a result, at this time, the University of Northern Colorado is unable to accept applications for online courses or programs from students located in the following states: Arkansas, Kentucky, Minnesota, Maryland, Massachusetts, North Carolina, Ohio and Tennessee.
-If you reside in one of these states, and would like us to inform you at such time as the University of Northern Colorado is able to accept your application for online courses or programs, please email Dr. Alana Cline.
+If you reside in one of these states, and would like us to inform you at such time as the University of Northern Colorado is able to accept your application for online courses or programs, please email the Acting Director, Michelle McDermott.
 Please include your state of residence in your email.

 Check out: Important dates

 The University of Northern Colorado is proud of our innovative, nationwide Dietetic Internship Program and this method of fulfilling dietetic internship requirements.

 This program, established in 1995, is unique in being the first to base the learning structure on a Distance Education Model.